 - 1. All reported information will be reviewed by the Student Conduct Authority to determine appropriate next steps. - 2.
-Interim Health or and Safety Actions may be issued pursuant to the Administrative Measures section F. Outcomes, 1.
-Interim Health and Safety Action herein of the Code.

-3. Investigation

-- a.
-Upon receipt of a report, except for reports that are referred to the Office of Title IX-Office, a prompt, thorough, and impartial investigation may be conducted by the Student Conduct and Community Standards Authority, other designated staff, or FSUPD if further information is required to determine appropriate resolution by the Student Conduct Authority. - b.
+Interim Health and Safety Actions may be issued pursuant to the Administrative Measures section of the Code. - 3.
+Investigation - a.
+Upon receipt of a report, except for reports that are referred to the Office of Title IX, a prompt, thorough, and impartial investigation may be conducted by the Student Conduct Authority, other designated staff, or FSUPD if further information is required to determine appropriate resolution by the Student Conduct Authority. - b.
 Investigations will include a review of the submitted report, and other additional information, such as that gathered from investigation meetings with involved individuals or groups.
-Any involved individuals or groups will be interviewed and asked to share information they have regarding the incident including documents (text messages, emails, photos, etc.) and identification of any additional witnesses who may provide direct information regarding the incident. - c.
-Students may be accompanied by an advisor of their choice.
-Individuals are highly encouraged to participate in the process in order to allow for as thorough an investigation as possible; however, an individual may decline to participate in the investigation process. - d.
-At the conclusion of an investigation, the investigating office or designated staff will produce an incident/investigation report and forward to the Student Conduct Authority for determination of appropriate referral, resolution or dismissal in accordance with University policy. for next steps including, but not limited to, no action, issuance of an admonishment, referral to another department or governing body, or an information session to determine resolution of the allegation of misconduct.
+Any involved individuals or groups will be interviewed and asked to share information they have regarding the incident including documents (text messages, emails, photos, etc.) and identification of any additional witnesses who may provide direct information regarding the incident.